KatherineMichel/portfolio/doc/2024-recap.md

 Recognizing that recap's popularity, creating a presentation from it, and using it to launch a Python Guild -->

+Disclaimer: the content of this post is a reflection of my career journey and not specific to my work at JPMorganChase.

+You can read my [2023 Recap](https://katherinemichel.github.io/portfolio/2023-recap.html) here.

+## This Year's Theme

+While writing this recap, I found myself thinking the words, "I finally got organized and" a number of times.
+I felt a sense of cumulative momentum this year that came from building on prior knowledge and experience.

 ## Work